 When I thought of working on the tree, I would think about how I needed to add his death certificate & burial information, and I just couldn’t bring my self to do it.
 Maybe deep down inside I felt as if by doing this I was closing the door on him.

 I often think of him in many ways, but when it comes to researching, I find myself asking him to send me a hint, and smile.
-He loved to laugh & joke and I can imagine he’s sitting there giving me all kinds of clues, knowing I will not even realize that he has done it.
+He loved to laugh & joke and I can imagine he’s sitting there giving me all kinds of clues, knowing I will not even realize that he has.
+Maybe I should ask him to show me the clues?

 What are your thoughts?

-I wonder, have you ever taken a leave from your family tree, that could have been a permanent leave?
+I wonder, have you ever taken a leave from your family tree?
 What helped you to keep researching?
 Please let me know in the comments below.